zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 $ gunzip -- keep /tmp/dipcadw/datafiles/sales.csv.gz
 ```

-# Configure the ADWC target for ODI, OGG, and EDQ
+# Configure the ADW target for ODI, OGG, and EDQ

-#### STEP 1: Configure your ADWC database instance
+#### STEP 1: Configure your ADW database instance
-- Run these commands to configure ODI, OGG, and EDQ in the ADWC target using your SQL Developer Connection for the ADWC admin user from lab 200 to connect to your ADWC instance.
+- Run these commands to configure ODI, OGG, and EDQ in the ADW target using your SQL Developer Connection for the ADW admin user from lab 200 to connect to your ADW instance.
 ```
 CREATE USER ODI_USER IDENTIFIED BY WelcomeDIPCADWC1;
 GRANT CREATE SESSION TO ODI_USER;